Vietnam.vn - Nền tảng quảng bá Việt Nam

 (NB&CL) For Vietnamese people, the concept of the 12 zodiac animals is very close and familiar, because almost everyone knows the 12 zodiac animals and their "year of birth".
-However, not everyone fully understands the origin of the 12 zodiac animals in the Zodiac as well as the presence of the zodiac animals in folk art, their application in daily life...
+However, not everyone understands clearly the origin of the 12 zodiac animals in the Zodiac as well as the presence of the zodiac animals in folk art, their application in daily life...

 "Vietnamizing" the concept of the 12 zodiac animals

-According to Dr. Pham Thanh Tinh - Institute of Southeast Asian Studies (Vietnam Academy of Social Sciences), Vietnamese, Japanese and Korean people all use elements borrowed from Chinese culture, but each ethnic group "modifies" it according to their own consciousness.
+According to Dr. Pham Thanh Tinh - Institute of Southeast Asian Studies (Vietnam Academy of Social Sciences), Vietnamese, Japanese and Korean people all use elements borrowed from Chinese culture, but each ethnic group "transforms" it according to their own consciousness.
 In Sino-Vietnamese, "con giap" or "sinh tieu", the word "sinh" refers to the year of birth of a person; "tieu" refers to the similarity between humans and animals.
 Vietnamese people call "sinh tieu" "cam tinh" (cam: holding, tinh: animal spirit), this is a nom interpretation based on the two original Chinese words "tinh cam".
-At the same time, Vietnamese people also believe that people born in a year have the personality and destiny of that year's zodiac animal.
+At the same time, Vietnamese people also believe that people born in any year have the personality and destiny of that year's zodiac animal.

 For Vietnamese people, although currently using the solar calendar, the 12 zodiac calendar is still used to serve many important tasks such as calculating age, choosing good dates to do important things such as weddings, building houses, openings...
 Therefore, the 12 zodiac system is a long-standing intangible cultural heritage that needs to be preserved and maintained in the current integration process.